 - Support the delivery of the new curriculum from September 2025. - Work with current nurse educators and the director of the IME Kimpese nursing school, to develop a context appropriate post graduate diploma in peri-operative care for experienced nurses.
 This will be for an initial cohort of five nurses, over two years, with five 1-month practical placement at IME Kimpese. - Work with the KGHP team, IME Kimpese nursing school and educators to ensure that the diploma is accredited by the national ministry of health.

 Timing

-The project is running from November 2024 to 2026.
-We are looking for someone who can engage with the project immediately, with the aim to go on the first trip to the DRC in November 2025.
+The project will run from November 2024 to 2026.
+We are looking for someone who can engage with the project immediately.

 Skills and experience